GetPageSpeed/nginx-extras-docs/docs/modules/passenger.md

 ---

 title: "Passenger module"
 description: "RPM package nginx-module-passenger.
 Phusion Passenger™ is a web server and application server, designed to be fast, robust and lightweight.
 It takes a lot of complexity out of deploying web apps, adds powerful enterprise grade features that  are useful in production, and makes administration much easier and less complex.
-Phusion Passenger supports Ruby, Python, Node.js and Meteor, and is being used by high-profile companies such as Apple, Pixar, New York Times, AirBnB, Juniper etc as well as over 650.000 websites. "
+Phusion Passenger supports Ruby, Python, Node.js and Meteor, and is being used by high-profile companies such as Apple, Pixar, New York Times, AirBnB, Juniper etc as well as over 650.000 websites."

 ---